jesse-mm/sassify-webpack-plugin/README.md

 By default Sassify will use the filename (e.g. colors.js -> $colors: ()).

 **template**
 Sassify is using mustache for rendering templates.
-By default it uses 'scss-vars.mustache' found in
+By default it uses 'scss-map-unquoted.mustache' found in
 ```node_modules/sassify-webpack-plugin/dist/parser/template```.

 Using another template can be done by: